Esteban de Garibay: Biography

 Although Garibay's writings had counter-Reformation, national-Catholic, and Spanish royalist tendencies, he was among a few writers of his time who have come to be seen as forerunners to a revived sense of Basque national identity.
 Through his political connections, he tried to help the Province of Guipúzcoa recover its former status as a "kingdom", although this attempt failed because he did not have the backing of the General Assemblies.
 He also collected songs and proverbs from the oral tradition of his native land.
-His 1571 Compendio historia records the name used by his people for their own language as enusquera, which is thought to be related to modern-day euskara.
-In the Compendio historia, he also supported an old myth that the Biblical figure Tubal was the patriarchal ancestor of Basques, in addition to arguing for supposed ancient boundaries of the Basque country which were far larger than today's.
+His 1571 Compendio historial records the name used by his people for their own language as enusquera, which is thought to be related to modern-day euskara.
+In the Compendio historial, he also supported an old myth that the Biblical figure Tubal was the patriarchal ancestor of Basques, in addition to arguing for supposed ancient boundaries of the Basque country which were far larger than today's.